SOBotics/SOCVFinder/readme.md

 Query the bot for the desired number of questions in tags of choice, with the possibility to specify a desired CV count, question score, if not roomba, if has answers, if has accepted answer etc. The bot won't return questions already reviewed.

-Screen-shot of an example of a cherry-pick request with no filters in the Java tag:
+Screen-shot of an example of a cherry-pick request with a filter "3 close-votes" in the Swift tag:

 [![enter image description here][2]][2]